nextstrain/nextclade_data/README.md

      ```
 - Add `metadata.json` describing the new version tag.
 If there are breaking changes, adjust `compatibility` fields accordingly.
 - Add files under `files/` in this subdirectory.
 File list should match the `files` entry in `metadata.json`.
-- Rebuild locally by running `./scripts/rebuild`
+- Rebuild locally by running `./scripts/rebuild`, observe the result in the `data_output/` directory.
-- If the result is satisfactory, commit files to git.
+- If the result is satisfactory, commit `data/` files to git.
 This will launch the automated rebuild and will upload the resulting fresh data repo to the remote server.
 - Wait up to 5-10 minutes for Cloudfront cache to be updated
 - Verify that the modified data is available in Nextclade Web and Nextclade CLI